seanh/storymaps/README.markdown

 (With NetBeans 6.5 on Ubuntu 9.04)

-As well as class files NetBeans will build an executable JAR file and (with a little configuation) a Java Web Start version for you.
+As well as class files NetBeans will build an executable JAR file and (with a little configuration) a Java Web Start version for you.

 If the NetBeans project is setup right NetBeans puts class files and some other files in build/ and puts an executable JAR file and other files for Java Web Start in dist/.